thebigredgeek/hickory/README.md

 #### Running the sample program

 The sample program takes two inputs, adds them together, and displays the output.
-It is located in `test.ssc`.
+It is located in `programs/add.ssc`.

-To run it, after you have built:
+To run it:

     $ make test